abw/badger-database-js/README.md

 It is based on the philosphy that ORMs and SQL query builders are considered *Mostly Harmful*.
 SQL is an industry standard and has been for nearly 40 years.
-Although there are some minor differences between dialects, it is the most portable and widely understood way to communicate with a database.
+Although there are some minor differences between dialects, it is the most portable and widely understood way to communicate with a relational database.
 Any developer who has experience with using relational databases should know at least the basics of SQL, regardless of the programming language or database toolkits they are most familiar with.

 Unlike most ORMs and SQL query builders which try to insulate developers from SQL, this library embraces it and encourages you to use it in the way it was